WilliamSmithEdward/AndromedaTM1Sharp/README.md

 ## Version 1.0.17 Update
 * Added a new method RunProcessWithPollingAsync to run a TI process and poll for completion.
-* The return from RunProcessAsync and RunProcessWithPollingAsync now return a string with the process status (ProcessExecuteStatusCode).
+* RunProcessAsync and RunProcessWithPollingAsync now return a string with the process status (ProcessExecuteStatusCode).

 ## Version 1.0.13 Update
 * Updated async method names to use MethodName+Async naming convention.